Farberware Yosemite Review

-If you're heading out camping with a large crew, the well-priced Farberware Yosemite Percolator is a viable option.
+If you're heading out camping with a large crew, the well-priced Farberware Yosemite 8-Cup Percolator is a viable option.
 Brewing up to 40-ounces at a time, it will fill a lot of cups.
-However, we think our Top Pick for Large Groups, the Bialetti Moka Express 9-Cup is an easier and better (though considerably more expensive) investment for the flavor-minded camper.
+However, there are easier and better options for the flavor-minded camper.

 Ease of Use

-The Yosemite really fell short in this category for a number of reasons.
-There are a lot of parts to keep track of, so this brewer really isn't conducive to traveling around and car camping.
+The Yosemite falls short in this category for several reasons.
+There are a lot of parts to keep track of, so this brewer isn't very conducive to traveling around and car camping.
 The water measurement marks on the inside of the pot are hard to see, finding a good-tasting brew ratio is difficult, and brewing requires having a timer to time the percolation.
-It's very easy to under or over boil, so we had a hard time keeping things consistent.
-Finally, when cleaning up, the filter basket on the Yosemite is much harder to clean than on the Bialetti and the curved lip of the pot makes getting all the water out almost impossible.
-Long story short, this is not an easy brewer to use compared to all our other options.
+It's very easy to under or over boil, so it's hard to keep things consistent.
+Finally, when cleaning up, the filter basket on the Yosemite is rather hard to clean, and the curved lip of the pot makes getting all the water out almost impossible.
+Long story short, this is not an easy brewer to use compared to all the other options in this review.

-This was the least portable coffee maker in our review.
 Tipping the scales at 27.7-ounces, the Yosemite is wide and takes up a lot of room.
 It also has a lot of pieces, and the top percolator knob is glass and could get broken (though it is quite thick).
-The Bialetti Moka Express was moderately more portable, though still large.
-For a truly light and portable method, perfect for backpackers, check out the Primula Single Serve Coffee Brew Buddy, our Top Pick for backpacking.
+While this is perfectly acceptable for car camping or RV travel, it's not an option that we would turn to for adventures where space is limited.

 We wanted to try this percolator out because it's cheap and can produce a lot of coffee at once.
-Unfortunately, it fell short for us in a lot of ways and we walked away feeling that the other items in our review, across the board, were easier to use, more conducive to camping, and produced a better flavor.
+Unfortunately, it fell short for us in a lot of ways, and we walked away with the assessment that, across the board, other items in our review are easier to use, more conducive to camping, and able to produce a better flavor.